 Well, there’s absolutely nothing stopping them.
 They pay Google to use the word “Locksmith” and regardless of whether they are genuinely local to your area or not this will put them ahead of genuine local businesses on any Google search containing the word “Locksmith”.

-This issue is not location specific, whether you’re searching a local term like Hove Locksmith or a national term like UK locksmith, the national companies will still show up.
+This issue is not location specific, whether you’re searching a local term like lockout in hove or a national term like UK locksmith services, the national companies will still show up.

 What I’d like to see is the local community using local businesses for services.
 By all means use Google for your search but have a good look around the businesses website for contact details.
 If they are genuinely local you’ll recognise their trading address, if the address is miles away then ask them where is their local head office or trading address.

 As a genuine, local, independent business we want to advertise the fact that we are local and wish to serve the local community in a way that word of mouth is passed along in the local community.
 We at Seymour Locksmiths are big supporters of using local businesses and in doing so we also support our local community.